tomdhyang-byte/youtube-rss-generator/README.md

 ```

 ### 2. Start the Background Worker
-The worker fetches videos and generates summaries.
-You can run it manually or set up a cron job.
+The worker fetches videos/episodes and generates summaries.
+It handles both YouTube channels and Podcasts.

 **Manual Run:**
 ```bash